zoricnadja/evenmate/README.md

 An event planner app for **Software Engineering and Information Technologies** course at **Faculty of Technical Sciences**, Novi Sad, Serbia, 2024.

-EventMate is a modern web and mobile application designed to streamline planning, organizing, and managing events of all types—including graduations, birthdays, weddings, conferences, team buildings, and more.
+Evenmate is a modern web and mobile application designed to streamline planning, organizing, and managing events of all types—including graduations, birthdays, weddings, conferences, team buildings, and more.

 ---